 Binary code: 1s and 0s, foundation of digital computation.

 Grace Hopper, 1906–1992: Computer scientist.
-Developed first compiler for programming languages, coined debugging, after removing a moth from hardware.
+Developed one of the first compilers for programming languages, helped popularize the terms bug and debugging after famous 1947 moth incident.

 First computer virus: 1971, Creeper, ARPANET, displayed I’m the creeper, catch me if you can.